apaszke/console-timestamp/README.md

 It's a simple date formatter for Node.js.
 Perfect for logging.

-There'ss one more function and one more String property included.
+There's one function and one String property included.

 **Timestamp function**